Emergency Steps – Going On Safari while your Luggage is Lost – Missing – Delayed

 Going on Safari While Luggage is Lost – Missing – Delayed by your Airline

-We will help in any way to bring your luggage to you as we retrieve it from the Airline at Entebbe or Kigali Airport.
+We will help in any way to bring your Luggage to you as we retrieve it from the Airline at Entebbe or Kigali Airport.

 The Safari is locked into place, and the Permits for Gorilla Trekking cannot be changed.
-If your luggage is lost or delayed, we know how to make the Safari go on.
+If your Luggage is lost or delayed, we know how to make the Safari go on.

-By planning, you can continue with your Safari while we continue to collect your delayed or lost luggage.
-Usually, your luggage will arrive a day or two later, and we will get it to you.
+By planning, you can continue with your Safari while we continue to collect your delayed or lost Luggage.
+Usually, your Luggage will arrive a day or two later, and we will get it to you.

-Below you will find information to allow you to continue your Safari as planned while your luggage is lost in transit.
+Below you will find information to allow you to continue your Safari as planned while your Luggage is lost in transit.

-Going On Safari While your Luggage is Lost – Missing – Delayed: You’ve landed in Uganda – Rwanda for your Dream Safari.
+You’ve landed in Uganda – Rwanda, for your Dream Safari.
 Tomorrow you are scheduled to head for Gorilla Trekking.
-Here you are standing by the luggage carousel with bags rolling in, except yours.
-The reality of what every traveler fears have taken place – missing, lost, delayed luggage.
+You are standing by the luggage carousel with bags rolling in except yours.
+The reality of what every traveler fears have taken place – missing, lost, delayed Luggage.

-Your daypack, light rain jacket, boots, long-sleeved shirt, trousers, heavy trousers are not with you, but in the lost, missing, and delayed luggage and unlike in the West, the next flight where your luggage could be sent on is not a few hours later.
-Still, the next day, or a few days later – your Safari in Africa is now clouded by doom and gloom.
+Your daypack, light rain jacket, boots, long-sleeved shirt, trousers, and heavy trousers are not with you, but in the lost, missing, and delayed Luggage, and unlike in the West, the next flight where your Luggage could be sent not a few hours later.
+Still, the next day, or a few days after, your Safari in Africa is clouded by doom and gloom.

-Here are some ways you can prepare for lost luggage going on Safari:
+Here are some ways you can prepare for lost Luggage going on Safari:

-- Maximize carry-on luggage using a daypack – a carry-on suitcase or duffel bag.
+- Maximize carry-on Luggage using a daypack – a carry-on suitcase or duffel bag.

-- Pack the things you will need for two days of your Safari – including all electronics, cameras, phones, iPad.
+- Pack the things you will need for two days of your Safari – including all electronics, cameras, phones, and iPad.